 Please note: the content in this article references hate crime, sexual violence and other challenging themes throughout.

-Our Information Service wanted to highlight some of the organisations we work with that are doing an incredible work to support lesbian, gay, bi and trans people in the UK.
+Our Information Service wanted to highlight some of the organisations we work with that are doing an incredible work to support lesbian, gay, bi, trans, queer, questioning and ace people in the UK.

 Social and mental wellbeing